 Because the abdominal wall is thinnest in the region of the umbilicus, this operation commences with insufflation of the abdomen using the Veress needle technique placed through the umbilicus.
 Alternatively, initial access may be achieved using the Hasson technique at the umbilicus.

 The procedure may be performed with a three-trocar technique (Figure 2).
 A 10-mm cannula for the endoscope is placed at the umbilicus.
 Depending on the size of the patient and distance to the stomach, the camera port may need to be placed more cephalad along the midline.
-A 5-mm port is placed in the right subcostal region ...
+A 5-mm port ...